Kotlin/KEEP/notes/0004-project-loom.md

 but you - the developer have to pay attention to suspension points.
 Luckily, you know them at compile time.

 ### Potential integration \#1.
-Deprecate Kotlin CPS-transformation machinary, create Virtual Threads instead of Coroutines
+Deprecate Kotlin CPS-transformation machinary, create a Virtual Thread for every Coroutines

 > _CPS-transformation_ stands for Continuation Passing Style transformation.